douglasgscofield/add-to-Qiime-DB/README.md

 -rw-r--r--  1 Douglas  staff   47665152 Dec  8 13:05 parents
 ~~~~

-As far as I have been able to tell, the indices are still correct at this point
+As far as I have been able to tell, the indices are still correct at this point.
-despite this error.

 If you are keeping the database or indices in directories other than `ncbi/`
-and `ncbi-indices/` and thus will be using the `--db-directory` and/or
+and `ncbi-indices/` then you will need to use the `--db-directory` and/or
-`--db-index-directory` options to the following script, then directory names
+`--db-index-directory` options to the following script.
-will need to be modified when performing the steps above.

 Assemble taxonomic hierarchies for GenBank hits